Stellantis/stellantis.github.io/_includes/content/get-your-certificate.md

 This page is dedicated to Groupe PSA's commercial partners.
 End-user authentication procedure is different, check this [page]({{site.baseurl}}/webapi/b2c/connect).

 Our APIs let you access sensible data about your fleet of vehicles, that's why we have to perform authentification between your network  and our network.
-We use signed certificate + authentication process.
+That's why we use mutual authentication process.
 In order to sign your certificate we need you to produce a **Certificate Signing Request (CSR)**.
 At the end of this process you will have everything you need to perform your authentication.

 **Login info**:
 - **MZP**: partner login in Groupe PSA network.
 - **Password**: partner password in Groupe PSA network.
 - **Client ID**: application ID (maybe you will have more than one application).
-- **Certificate**: trusted SSL certificate signed by dedicated groupe PSA's authority.
+- **Client Certificate**: trusted SSL certificate signed by dedicated groupe PSA's authority.
+- **Private Key**: Your Private Key file.
+- **CA Certificate**: PSA CA Cert for peer verification.

 <img src="{{site.baseurl}}/assets/images/certificateProcess.png" alt="certificateProcess" style="max-width: 580px">